AI Readiness Is Not About Tools. It Is About Decision Rights

 Define five rights for every serious AI workflow:

-Each right needs a human owner and a review forum.
+Each right needs a named human, evidence requirement, escalation path, and review cadence.

 The readiness signal